Pumdikot Shiva Statue: Shiva statue

-Pumdikot has the tallest statue of Shiva in Nepal.
+Pumdikot is the second tallest statue of Shiva in Nepal.
 The statue itself is 51 feet tall.
 It sits on a white stupa that adds 57 feet in height, making the entire structure 108 feet high.
-The statue is part of a larger plan that is currently underway, which will include construction of Martyr’s memorial park, a model of mount Sumeru featuring Shiva and Parvati and ensuring that the entire park is accessible to persons with disabilities.
+The statue is part of a larger plan that is currently underway, which will include the construction of Martyr’s Memorial Park, a model of Mount Sumeru featuring Shiva and Parvati and ensuring that the entire park is accessible to persons with disabilities.
 The park is projected to be about 50% done, with the Shiva statue being completed in late 2021.
-The statue premises also has 108 Shiva lingas that encircle the statue at its base.
+The statue premises also have 108 Shiva lingas that encircle the statue at its base.

-The construction of statue has promoted the places as a religious tourism destination.
+The construction of statues has promoted the places as a religious tourism destination.
 From the viewpoint, Pokhara Valley, Fewa Lake can be seen.
 The Himalayas and World Peace Pagoda can also be seen from the place.